 - Class I infrared (780nm) laser diode

-The Kinect's depth sensor uses "structured light" created by a beam of infrared laser light passing through a diffraction grating.
+The major advantage of the Kinect is that it works in 3D.
+Previous console vision systems (such as the PlayStation’s structured light” created by a beam of infrared laser light passing through a diffraction grating.
 This projects a grid of 50000 infrared dots across the playing area.
-These infrared dots are visible on many cameras with a "night vision" mode.
+These infrared dots are visible on many cameras with a “night vision” mode.

 By comparing how the dot pattern looks, and how it should look, the Kinect can measure the distance between the sensor and the player - producing a "depth map" in the process.